Best Products UK

 Very Good

 The JLL IC300 Pro is the entry-level JLL most reviewers recommend if the IC400 Pro is over budget.
 Same magnetic resistance, slightly smaller 20kg flywheel, and the same JLL warranty.
-T3 note it 'holds the line at £350 better than any rival'.
+T3 and other UK reviewers consistently note it holds its tier better than any rival.
 Adjustable seat and handlebars in four directions, dual-sided pedals, and a no-fuss LCD.

 Why we love it